dev-diaries/web/_social-posts/what-is-a-cdn.md

 A CDN is a content delivery network and refers to a distributed group of servers which work together to provide extremely fast delivery of Internet content.
 You might have heard about CDN's when it comes to Cloudflare and its <a href="https://blog.cloudflare.com/cloudflare-outage/" target="_blank">outage</a> on
 July 2nd, 2019.
-Cloudflare serves quite a few functions but one of it's main functions is as a gigantic CDN.
+Cloudflare serves quite a few functions but one of its main functions is as a gigantic CDN.
 Another very large CDN is <a href="https://aws.amazon.com/cloudfront/" target="_blank">Cloudfront</a>
 which is offered by Amazon.
 In fact, this website is served to you via Cloudfront.
 It's assets are stored on <a href="https://aws.amazon.com/s3/" target="_blank">S3</a>